This post is sponsored by Country Crock® Plant Butter. All opinions and recipes are my own.

 If you give these Vegan Raspberry Crumble Bars recipe a try, be sure to tag me on Instagram with your recreations and please comment with your feedback below!

-- 1 stick (112g) Country Crock Plant Butter*, cubed and chilled in freezer until very firm
+- 1 stick (112g) vegan butter, cubed and chilled in freezer until very firm

 - 1 1/2 cup (~120-140g) old fashioned rolled oats

 - 1 cup (120g) all-purpose flour**